texhex/SQLSimplePS/README.md

 * Delete
   * ``DELETE FROM @@OBJECT_NAME@@ WHERE @@COLUMN_EQUALS_PARAMETER@@;``
 * DeleteReturnID
   * ``DELETE FROM @@OBJECT_NAME@@ OUTPUT Deleted.ID WHERE @@COLUMN_EQUALS_PARAMETER@@;``
 * DeleteAll
   * ``DELETE FROM @@OBJECT_NAME@@;``
 * DeleteAllReturnID
   * ``DELETE FROM @@OBJECT_NAME@@ OUTPUT Deleted.ID;``
 * Insert
   * ``INSERT INTO @@OBJECT_NAME@@(@@COLUMN@@) VALUES(@@PARAMETER@@);``
 * InsertReturnID
   * ``INSERT INTO @@OBJECT_NAME@@(@@COLUMN@@) OUTPUT Inserted.ID VALUES(@@PARAMETER@@);``

-In case you miss an UPDATE statement, there is no template for this as a typical UPDATE statement can contain the same column for the new value as well as being used in the WHERE clause (``UPDATE dbo.TestTable SET Name='New Name' where Name='First Test'``).
+In case you miss an UPDATE template, there is no template for this.
+A typical UPDATE statement can contain the same column for the new value as well as being used in the WHERE clause (``UPDATE dbo.TestTable SET Name='New Name' where Name='First Test'``).
 I have not found a way to implement this correctly.

 ## Using the DATA property